 1. “Big Bang” proponents, can you give me any real proof about the way the universe originated, since you couldn’t observe or record it?
 Science has developed a set of assumptions to guide their thinking, but there’s no absolute proof of origin.
 Have you considered that your scientific position requires some major leaps of faith?
 Doesn’t “Big Bang” require every bit as much faith in the unknown that creation does?

 2. I’m also interested in having folks who are sure about evolution give me proof without making any assumptions about their certainty that the current complexity of life developed from random events that all came together over millions of years, rather than from creation.
-The laws of probability suggest it would take more time than is possible, and yet they believe in it as if it were scientific fact.
+The laws of probability suggest it would take more time than is possible, and yet many subscribe to it as if it were scientific fact.

-And, 3: I would like to hear those who feel ok about abortion explain how they “know” when the fetus becomes a life… I’m pro-choice but against ending a human life.
+And, 3: I would like to hear those who feel confident that abortion is merely a woman’s reproductive right, please explain how they “know” when the fetus becomes a life… I’m pro-choice but against ending a human life.
 However, I have yet to hear the definitive explanation from the Pro-Choice side about exactly when a fetus is a living soul.
 If it’s just part of a woman’s body, then it’s truly her right to get rid of it.